robertmaxwilliams/max-website/blog/2019-2-26-Spring-ML-Week-8.md

 [SCP](http://www.scp-wiki.net/) I feel suspicious about wandering text and "word soup" text as being a [cognitohazard](http://www.scp-wiki.net/forum/t-578967/memetic-vs-cognitohazard-vs-infohazard) or some sort of memetic threat, but those things are mostly fiction at present so I guess that's just me being paranoid about new technology.
-If memetics ever earns itself the status of a real science, I think computer generated text would be an important area of research.
-Maybe it is already, or maybe I should make it so.
-Although Richard Dawkins is a real jerk.
+I wish memetics was a real science